atyryshkina/algorithm-performance-analysis/README.md

 As the buckets become larger. the number of jobs in the bucket decrease by 1/2^i where i is the bucket.
 For bwa mem, the last bucket, where i=7, holds only 0.78% of the jobs.
 Dividing it further would make it so the next bucket created has less than 100 jobs, which we chose as the threshold.

-This method of creating buckets puts an arbitrary limit on the longest amount of time that a tool is allowed to run.
+This method of creating buckets puts an arbitrary limit on the longest amount of time that a tool is allowed to run based on the longest a job has been observed to run.
 It is also susceptible to false positives at the longer runtime buckets if trained by a contaminated dataset.

 The results of the classifier can be found [here](clf_pred_metrics.csv).